BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 Unfortunately, I'm not entirely sure why I did this.
 Sure, this gives me 120 "versions" of the cipher, and maybe 1/120 is the "right" version but I still have to map these to words in the dictionary...and I still don't want to count.
 Additionally, this type of transform operation doesn't actually create new pairings of repeats.
 So we still don't have our silver bullet "the" that happens 5 times in the cipher.

 Plus, even if there was an "easy" match between the known words from the provided dictionary cipher (I calculated the word distances above)...the re-arranged words barely match up to any known words.
-I walked through some bad regex and the only "digit grouping" that matches from our "known" words at the top, to d'A cipher in the middle is 55366 which matches "36565" in spot 18.
+I walked through some bad regex and the only "digit grouping" that matches from our "known" words at the top, to D'A cipher in the middle is 55366 which matches "36565" in spot 18.
 The rest of the "matches" as shown in the image below always have 1 digit too many or too few.

 ![matching-perms](/assets/images/dagapeyeff/can_you_match_a_permuatation.PNG)

 Still a neat way to look at it, I suppose.

 # Dictionary Method: Page, Line, Letter?
-On the page #129 in which d'A mentions the "Dictionary Code Systems", which is what we'd call a "Book Cipher" he talks about a different way to utilize a book like the Dictionary to encipher text.
+On the page #129 in which D'A mentions the "Dictionary Code Systems", which is what we'd call a "Book Cipher" he talks about a different way to utilize a book like the Dictionary to encipher text.

 > One of the ways in which ordinary dictionaries can be used is first to agree on a certain edition...then to  only give the number of the page, and the number of the word down the page..
 > 100612 010417 129108